sahaanaVasudevan/April_6_2021-DB_CRUD/README.md

 # April_6_2021-DB_CRUD

-Sign up & Logging In
+Signup & Login

-CRUD with one mode [ a pet store : Create , Read , Update Delete ]
+CRUD with one mode [ A pet store : Create , Read , Update, Delete ]

-Single page with Bootstrap Nav bar
+Homepage with Bootstrap Navbar